Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Modelling approach

 Again, let $X$ and $Y$ denote the goals scored by both teams.
 Under the model proposed by \citet{dixon1997modelling}, the probability of observing a particular scoreline $(x,y)$ is given by

 where $\lambda$ and $\mu$ are the expected number of goals for the home and away team, and $\tau_{\rho}(x,y)$ is a correction factor applied to low-scoring outcomes (0-0, 0-1, 1-0, 1-1), defined as

-While the Dixon-Coles model was initially developed to shift probability mass from 1–0 and 0–1 outcomes towards 0–0 and 1–1 outcomes, \citet{michels2025extending} show that it can also redistribute probabilities in the opposite direction.
+where $\rho$ is a dependence parameter that decides whether probabilities shift in one or the other direction.
+While the D\&C model was initially developed to shift probability mass from 1–0 and 0–1 outcomes towards 0–0 and 1–1 outcomes, \citet{michels2025extending} show that it can also redistribute probabilities in the opposite direction.
 This feature is particularly relevant for our application, as the most recent UCL season exhibited \textit{fewer} draws than suggested by an independent model.
 Another noteworthy property is that, for $\rho = 0$, the model reduces to the case of complete independence between home and away scores, i.e.\ the classical independent bivariate Poisson model introduced in Section~\ref{sec:indpois}.